DONATE & SUPPORT EXIT HATE

 If you have a loved one involved in extremism and don't know what to do, don't worry you are not alone.

-Offering confidential advice from people who understand, we don't judge, because we are family members who have had a loved one involved ourselves and former members of the far-right who have turned our lives around and left.
+Providing guidance from people who understand, we don't judge, because we are family members who have had a loved one involved ourselves and former members of the far-right who have turned our lives around and left.

 About Us